How to Locate Reference Angles

 You determine a reference angle by looking at the terminal side of the angle you’re working with and its relation with the positive or negative x-axis (depending on which quadrant the terminal side is in).
 The following will tell you how to measure the reference angle when you’re given the terminal side of the angle:

 Quadrant I (QI): The reference angle is the same as the original angle itself.

 Quadrant II (QII): The reference angle is the measure from the terminal side down to the negative x-axis.

 Quadrant III (QIII): The reference angle is the measure from the negative x-axis down to the terminal side.

 Quadrant IV (QIV): The reference angle is the measure from the terminal side up to the positive x-axis.

-The following figure shows the positions of the reference angles in the four quadrants.
+The figure shows the positions of the reference angles in the four quadrants.

-As with all angles, you can measure reference angles in degrees or radians.
-You may prefer to work in degrees and then convert a radian measure to do these computations.
+As with all angles, you measure reference angles in degrees or radians.
+You might sometimes prefer to work in degrees and convert a radian measure to do these computations.
 Whichever method you choose is fine — it’s all a matter of taste.